Selecting a Channel Manager

 What is the difference between a channel manager and a booking engine?

-A booking engine is a reservation processing system that captures bookings via a property’s website, social media, and other marketing channels.
+A booking engine is a reservation processing system that captures direct bookings via a property’s website, social media, and other marketing channels.
 Properties can embed a booking engine into their hotel website to allow guests to book online at any time and collect credit card payments immediately.

 Your channel manager should integrate with your booking engine to ensure your website and other connected channels have accurate pricing and availability.